TalebRafiepour/FontinatorView/README.md

 # FontinatorView
-a simple library for adding custom fonts to views
+a simple library for adding custom fonts to views in Android

 dependencies {
 	        implementation 'com.github.TalebRafiepour:FontinatorView:0.3'